SamKacer/IntelliJ_NVDA_Addon/README.md

 * when caret moves to different line, the line at the new position is read out
 * when selection changes it is read out
-* when there is an error on the current line, NVDA beeps and speaks it
+* when the status bar text has changed, NVDA beeps and speaks it
+  * this includes reading the error description if the caret landed on one
+  * configurable in settings
 * command to read status bar (NVDA + I)

 ## How to install